TAL’s Personal Data Policy

 b.
 Appropriate government regulatory bodies or public agencies (including inter alia, the MOM and the State Courts);

 c.
 Authorised parties (including inter alia, employers, SNEF, NTUC or any other union, NTUC U Care Centre and Migrant Workers’ Centre);

 d.
-Any third party engaged to maintain, repair or enhance this website or otherwise perform services (such as customer research/surveys) for us for any purpose deemed appropriate by any or both of us.
+Any third party engaged to maintain, repair or enhance this website or otherwise perform services (such as financial, risk management and compliance, external and internal audit, IT services, data analytics, marketing, customer or other research, surveys, polls and focus group discussions) for us for any purpose deemed appropriate by any or both of us.

-4. TAL collects, uses and discloses your Personal Data to:
+5. TAL collects, processes, uses and discloses your Personal Data in:

 a.
 Promote, implement, recognise and raise fair and progressive employment practices which further our vision of progressive workplaces and harmonious work relations;

-5. TAL collects your Personal Data through the following means:
+6. TAL collects and processes your Personal Data through the following means:

-a. when contact, or are contacted by, and respond and interact with us or service providers via telephone, website, e-mail, letters, face-to-face meetings, social media, mobile applications and others.
-Inbound and outbound telephone calls are recorded;
+a. when you contact, or are contacted by, and respond and interact with us or service providers via telephone, website, chatbot, e-mail, letters, physical or virtual meetings, social media platforms (such as Facebook and LinkedIn), mobile applications and others.
+All inbound and outbound telephone calls are recorded;

 b. when you provide your organisation’s information to adopt or apply for our workplace programmes and grant funding;